What's in President Trump's four coronavirus relief executive orders?

 $400 weekly federal unemployment aid

-Trump's order calls for $400-per-week in supplemental unemployment aid.
+Trump's executive action calls for $400-per-week in supplemental unemployment aid.
 Unemployed people were getting $600-a-week extra until the federal program expired at the end of July.

 Trump's action would require states to pay for 25 percent of the $400 weekly benefit, while the federal government would pick up 75 percent.